Ironjanowar/cabify_challenge/README.md

 The cars and groups are always removed when not needed.
 In a production service it may be useful to store all the data, but since this is a challenge and it will complicate the solution, all data is deleted.
-Also, to store the data I will create another table for each entity (for analysis only) creating a primary key with the id and the current time, in order to store multiple cars or groups with the same id in different timestamps.
+Also, to store the deleted data I will create another table for each entity (for analysis only) creating a primary key with the id and the current time, in order to store multiple cars or groups with the same id in different timestamps.

 ## Modules